 Is Ketamine Infusion Therapy Suitable for Everyone?

 Living with chronic pain has a significant impact on a person’s quality of life.
 Those suffering from pain on a daily basis are ready to try almost anything which would help them relieve the pain even for just a couple of hours, not to mention days or weeks.
-When it comes to ketamine infusion therapy, even though it is a new therapy used for chronic pain treatment, the number of those who have tried it or would like to try this kind of therapy is increasing.
+When it comes to ketamine infusion therapy, even though it is a new therapy used for depression and chronic pain treatment, the number of those who have tried it or would like to try this kind of therapy is increasing.

 However, not everyone who lives with chronic pain on a daily basis is suitable for this kind of treatment.
 Ketamine infusion therapy is not recommended in the following cases: